Vancouver might be the darling – it’s the better-known city in Canada.

 Best Victoria Inner Harbour hotel

-One of the best hotels in Victoria, it sports a brick and glass look that’s modern and futuristic.
+One of the best luxury hotels in Victoria, BC, it sports a brick and glass look that’s modern and futuristic.

 They’re connected by a large public area which includes the hotel’s restaurant, bar and indoor pool.

 The smallest are 400 sq. ft. studios.
 Suites range from 560 sq. ft to 1,105 sq. ft.

 And expansive balconies with glass railings are perfect for soaking up the sunshine, glass of wine or coffee in hand, as you gaze at the sea planes splashing down and taking off.

-Laurel Wing Guest Rooms are more traditional (and a little darker) – but less expensive.
+Laurel Wing guest rooms are more traditional (and a little darker) – but less expensive.

 2) Abigail’s Hotel

-Top bed-and-breakfast Victoria, BC
+A top bed-and-breakfast Victoria, BC

 It nails the heritage bed-and-breakfast experience, blurring the lines between B&B and a small boutique hotel.

-There are several room types at Abigail’s, each decorated individually.
-But all have bathrobes and fresh flowers.
+There are several room types at Abigail’s, and each is decorated individually.

 In the Main House, “Ruby King” rooms (300 sq. ft.) offer claw-foot soaking tubs and king-size beds.